Michael Snyder, Contributor

 #16 Simply playing the Bible in public is enough to get you into trouble with the law in the UK.
 For example, police once threatened a cafe owner with arrest for silently playing a Bible DVD on a small television on the back wall of his cafe.
 The following is an excerpt from a Daily Mail article about this incident….

-Mr Murray, 31, was left shocked after he was questioned for nearly an hour by the officers, who arrived unannounced at the premises.#17 In the UK, it is now illegal to photograph the police for any reason whatsoever.
+Mr Murray, 31, was left shocked after he was questioned for nearly an hour by the officers, who arrived unannounced at the premises.

 He said he had turned off the Bible DVD after an ‘aggressive inquisition’ during which he thought he was going to be arrested and ‘frog-marched out of the cafe like a criminal’.